linebender/linebender.github.io/content/blog/2024-07-02-tmix-06/index.md

 +++

 We released [Vello 0.2.0][] at the start of the month, which included some key improvements discussed in previous months' updates.
-In June, we merged initial handling of Emoji ([vello#615][]), which supports glyphs which use the COLR specification (so this does not, for example, support Apple's system Emoji).
+In June, we merged initial handling of Emoji ([vello#615][]), which supports glyphs which use the COLR specification (Apple's system emoji font does not use this format and so currently will not render).
 In-flight work includes an enhanced testing setup ([vello#610][]), GPU memory allocation robustness ([vello#606][]), and improved correctness for some unusual strokes ([vello#607][]).

 <figure>